• Skip to main content

 No, it stays the same texture; that’s why mozzarella and parmesan cheeses are added in this recipe so that the dip will have the melted cheese topping.

-No, you do not need to drain the ricotta before using it in baked ricotta dip.
+No, you do not need to drain the ricotta before using it.
 The excess whey will cook out in the oven.

 • Use room-temperature ricotta cheese for a smoother dip.